-The successful Messy Church is held once a month in the Vicarage School Room, usually the 4th Sunday between 3.30pm and 5pm.
+The successful Messy Church is held periodically in the Vicarage School Room, usually at major festivals between 3.30pm and 5pm.
 It is for children and their families of all ages from across the Benefice, with craft activities, worship and tea.
 We normally have between 30 and 40 attending, half adults, half children.